The No Asshole Rule: Recognition

 Sutton believes there is a difference between "temporary" assholes who might be having a bad moment or day and "certified" assholes who are "persistently nasty".
 He gives the example of when he sent a scornful email to a colleague because he wrongly believed she was trying to take an office away from his group.
 In this instance, he was acting like a temporary asshole and to be a certified asshole he would have to act like a jerk persistently.
-Famous bosses who Sutton cites as having weakened their position by bad behaviour include Al Dunlap and Michael Eisner.
-Sutton also identifies Hollywood boss Scott Rudin as an example of a certified asshole - Rudin has fired 250 personal assistants for reasons such as bringing him the wrong muffin.
-Sutton asserts that Rudin also qualifies as an asshole as his targets are less powerful than him and are left feeling humiliated.
+Famous bosses who Sutton cites as having weakened their position by bad behavior include Al Dunlap and Michael Eisner.
+Sutton also identifies Hollywood boss Scott Rudin as an example of a certified asshole.
+Rudin has fired 250 personal assistants for reasons such as bringing him the wrong muffin.
+Sutton asserts that Rudin also qualifies as an asshole as his targets are less powerful than him and are left humiliated.

 Sutton makes the caveat that while it is essential to screen for assholes, a company should not recruit "spineless wimps".
 He believes constructive arguments benefit firms and help workers come up with better ideas.
-Sutton cites the Intel co-founder Andy Grove as someone who believes workers should challenge each other's thoughts.
+Sutton cites that Intel co-founder Andrew Grove believes workers should challenge each other's thoughts.
 Intel teaches employees "how to fight" and requires new employees to take classes in "constructive confrontation".